How to Use sorted() and sort() in Python

 ['I', 'like', 'sort', 'to']

-There are data types that can’t be compared to each other using just sorted() because they are too different.
+There are data types that can’t be compared to each other using sorted() because they’re too different.
 Python will return an error if you attempt to use sorted() on a list containing non-comparable data.
-In this example, a None and an int in the same list can’t be sorted because of their incompatibility:
+In the example below, you have None and the integer zero (0) in the same list.
+Python doesn’t know how to sort these two types because of their incompatibility:

 Python